secretlycarl/plex-playlist-fix/README.md

 Set up the config file with your Plex info

 Set up the run command to mount the folder with CSVs from plex-playlist-sync.
-Be sure to use the correct shlashes for the path.
+Be sure to use the correct slashes for the path.

 Build the docker image